Throttle

 +-+-+-+-+-+--+-+-+-+-+-+-+-+-+-+

-It may drop some data if the rate is ragged.
-I would recommend to use bigger interval and rate for streams of rare but important events, while keep Window bigger and Interval small for constantly intensive inputs.
+Fluent Bit might drop some data if the rate is ragged.
+Use bigger intervals and rates for streams of rare but important events, while keeping Window bigger and Interval smaller for constantly intensive inputs.

-The following command will load the tail plugin and read the content of lines.txt file.
-Then the throttle filter will apply a rate limit and only pass the records which are read below the certain rate:
+The following command will load the Tail plugin and read the content of the lines.txt file.
+Then, the Throttle filter will apply a rate limit and only pass the records which are read below the rate:

 Configuration File